DipankarBahirvani/customer-segmentation/README.md

      ```

- * To run tests and do static checks on the code run.
+ * To run tests and do static checks on the code .
 Run the following command
    ```bash
        ./run_tests.sh
     ```